Dazed and Confused

 tasted very good.
 I also saw my first

-Kings Cross was where the action was in
+Cross was where the action was in Sydney, nightclubs and bars were everywhere.

 That night I felt a little dizzy and nauseated in my hotel room.
 I started to perspire quite heavily and could barely stand-up.
 I realized that something was not right, and I called the front desk.
 I told the desk clerk that I was not feeling well, and that I wanted to go to the emergency room, and could he please call a cab.
 This nice old guy came up and helped me down to the cab.
 He told the cab driver to take me to the emergency room quickly.
 On my way there, in the back seat of the cab I became very disorientated,